yoonmoonsick/dnd2024/README.md

 - Flurry of Blows.
 You can expend 1 Focus Point to make two Unarmed Strikes as a Bonus Action.
 - Patient Defense.
 You can take the Disengage action as a Bonus Action.
 Alternatively, you can expend 1 Focus Point to take both the Disengage and the Dodge actions as a Bonus Action.
 - Step of the Wind.
 You can take the Dash action as a Bonus Action.
 Alternatively, you can expend 1 Focus Point to take both the Disengage and Dash actions as a Bonus Action, and your jump distance is doubled for the turn.
-#### Level 3: Deflect Attacks: When an attack roll hits you and its damage includes Bludgeoning, Piercing, or Slashing damage, you can take a Reaction to reduce the attack’s total damage against you.
+#### Level 3: Deflect Attacks
+When an attack roll hits you and its damage includes Bludgeoning, Piercing, or Slashing damage, you can take a Reaction to reduce the attack’s total damage against you.
 The reduction equals 1d10 plus your Dexterity modifier and Monk Level.
 If you reduce the damage to 0, you can expend 1 Focus Point to return the attack to the attacker.
 That creature must succeed on a Dexterity saving throw or take damage equal to two rolls of your Martial Arts die plus your Dexterity modifier.
 #### Level 10: Heightened Focus
 - Your Flurry of Blows, Patient Defense, and Step of the Wind gain the following benefits.
 - Flurry of Blows.
 You can expend 1 Focus Point to use Flurry of Blows and make three Unarmed Strikes with it instead of two.